 The U.S. Departments of Veterans Affairs makes its loan program available to all service members, veterans, and eligible surviving spouses who want to buy a home.

 There is no credit score requirement to participate.
-However, because the VA is not a direct lender, the private lenders they partner with do have their own internal lending standards.
-Generally that means they look for a score of at least 620.
+However, because the VA is not a direct lender, their private lending partner do have their own internal lending standards.
+Generally, that means they look for a score of at least 620.

 The good news is that there is some flexibility on credit score with a VA loan.
-Unfortunately, the bad news is that you’ll likely pay a higher interest rate if you have a credit score that’s lower than 620.
+The bad news is that you’ll likely pay a higher interest rate if you have a credit score that’s lower than 620.

 That’s why Harzog says you should “shoot for at least a 640 to put yourself in the range for a better rate” if you’re interested in a VA mortgage loan.

-Meanwhile, in addition to flexibility on credit score, you don’t have to come up with a down payment to finance through the VA loan program — unless it’s required by the private lender.
+You don’t have to come up with a down payment to finance through the VA loan program unless it’s required by the private lender.

 - Better interest rates with a score in the high 600s

-However, if you come in to the program with a score that low, the USDA says that you should have an otherwise clean credit file.
+If you come into the program with a low credit score, the USDA says that you should have an otherwise clean credit file.
 That means no:

 - Disputed accounts

-Harzog notes that while some scores lower than 640 might be accepted, it’s best to try to get your score up into the high 600s to get better interest rates on USDA loans.
+Harzog notes that, while some scores lower than 640 might be accepted, it’s best to try to get your score into the high 600s to get a better interest rate on a USDA loan.

 “If you have at least a 760 FICO score, you should get the top rates.
 If that’s not realistic for you right now, shoot for at least a 700 FICO score.
 You won’t get the top rates, but you’ll still save a lot of money over the long run,” Harzog says.

-For ways to improve your credit score, check out Harzog’s article ‘5 sneaky way to ways to improve your credit score.’
+For ways to improve your credit score, read about these 5 sneaky ways to ways to improve your credit score.

 When you’re ready to buy a home, see Team Clark’s step-by-step guide.
-It includes info on websites that will let you check your credit files and scores for free — so you’ll know when you’re on the path to a good credit score and buying the home of your dreams!
+It includes information on websites that will let you check your credit files and scores for free, that you’ll know when you’re on the path to a good credit score — and buying the home of your dreams!